|Dimensions (l x w x h) approx.||4,100 x 3,000 x 3,110 mm|

 |Year of manufacture||1999|

 |Weight approx.||11,000 kg|

-While horizontal and vertical machining centers differ mainly due to the position of the main spindle, the universal machining center is distinguished by the circular processing in 4 or 5 axes.
+While horizontal and vertical machining centres differ mainly due to the position of the main spindle, the universal machining centre is distinguished by the circular processing in 4 or 5 axes.
 Most of these CNC milling machines are fully automated.
 They are particularly efficient at small and medium series production thanks to the complete machining, which is performed in a single setting.
 There are universal machining centres with different travel lengths and controlling systems, e.g. SIEMENS or HEIDENHAIN.
-At Surplex you will find used CNC machining centres from leading manufacturers such as MAZAK, DECKEL MAHO, HURCO or DMG MORI!... more
+At Surplex you will find used CNC machining centres from leading manufacturers such as MAZAK, DECKEL MAHO, HURCO or DMG MORI!

 The basic operations of a Universal Machining Centre includes drilling, milling, turning and boring.
 It facilitates the complex, precise and rapid production of metal components by using a range of different specialist tools, while various models and tools can also be adapted to allow the processing of other materials such as plastics, ceramics and wood.
 Unlike specialized machinery which operate on either a horizontal or vertical basis, machining centres are appropriately labelled “universal” due to a sophisticated design which allows them to perform a wide range of functions and produce a vast majority of parts regardless of size or orientation.
 Specialist tools are fed into the machine centre via a pre-programmed sequence which results in multiple workpieces being produced at the same time.